Pachwenko/homelab/README.md

 # A collections of services I may or may not use
 All docker stuff can be managed with Portainer, but additional setup will be needed on the host machine depending on what you plan to run.
+Also, you cannot import this stack into Portainer AFAIK.
+Some issue with not being able to find files e.g. /docker_mounts/valheim/valheim.env (which does exist).

 ## Setup